Gary S. Shapiro, MD

 Dr. Gary Shapiro is a fellowship-trained sports medicine orthopedic surgeon specializing in the care of athletes of all ages.
 Since starting his practice in 1993, he has helped numerous athletes return from potentially career-ending injuries to return to their dreams and achieve their goals.
 Injured athletes –youth, high school, college, and professional athletes - turn to Dr. Shapiro for his expertise in Sports Medicine.

 Doctor Shapiro is board certified in orthopedic surgery (recertified in 2014), and a member of the American Academy of Orthopedic Surgery and Florida Orthopedic Association.
-He was named among the top orthopedic surgeons in 2013 and 2014 by Sarasota Magazine.
+He was named among the top orthopedic surgeons from 2013 - 2021 by Sarasota Magazine.

 His interest in orthopedic surgery and sports medicine started after an injury sidelined him as a senior in high school in Cleveland, Ohio.
 He pursued his goal of becoming an orthopedic surgeon by studying mechanical and biomedical engineering at The Ohio State University.
 While at OSU, he was elected to the National Mechanical Engineering Honorary Society, the National Engineering Honorary Society, and the Pre-Medicine Honorary Society.

 He earned his medical degree at Wright State University School of Medicine.
 There he was awarded the Silver Scalpel Award as the best surgical senior student as well as membership to the Medical Honorary Society, Alpha Omega Alpha.
 Dr. Shapiro completed his orthopedic residency at Wright State University, Miami Valley Hospital program in Dayton, Ohio, where he also published a study on results of two graft choices for ACL reconstruction.